rmkit-dev/rmkit/src/remux/README.md

 middle button down for several seconds until the remux launcher appears or swipe up either side of the screen.

+this is a small article about [how remux works](https://rmkit.dev/towards-multi-tasking/)

 ## Adding Apps

 usually, most people install [toltec](toltec-dev.org) and the apps in toltec